-''' pixelmap.PixelReturnType pixelmap.PixelReturnSequence pixelmap.PixelType pixelmap.PixelSequence class pixelmap.PixelMap(pixelbuf: adafruit_pixelbuf.PixelBuf, indices: Tuple[int | Tuple[int]]) Construct a PixelMap object that uses the given indices of the underlying pixelbuf auto_write: bool True if updates should be automatically written The number of bytes per pixel in the buffer (read-only) byteorder: str byteorder string for the buffer (read-only) fill(color: adafruit_pixelbuf.PixelType) \rightarrow None Fill all the pixels in the map with the given color indices(index: int) \rightarrow Tuple[int] Return the PixelBuf indices for a PixelMap index getitem(index: slice) \rightarrow PixelReturnSequence getitem(index: int) → adafruit_pixelbuf.PixelReturnType Retrieve the value of one of the underlying pixels at 'index'. setitem(index: slice, value: adafruit_pixelbuf.PixelSequence) <math>\rightarrow None setitem(index: int, value: adafruit pixelbuf.PixelType) → None Sets the pixel value at the given index.
+''' fill(color: adafruit pixelbuf.PixelType) \rightarrow None Fill all the pixels in the map with the given color indices(index: int) \rightarrow Tuple[int] Return the PixelBuf indices for a PixelMap index getitem(index: slice) \rightarrow PixelReturnSequence getitem(index: int) → adafruit_pixelbuf.PixelReturnType Retrieve the value of one of the underlying pixels at 'index'. setitem(index: slice, value: adafruit_pixelbuf.PixelSequence) → None setitem(index: int, value: adafruit_pixelbuf.PixelType) → None Sets the pixel value at the given index.
 Value can either be a tuple or integer.
 Tuples are The individual (Red, Green, Blue, White) values between 0 and 255.
 If given an integer, the red, green and blue values are packed into the lower three bytes (0xRRGGBB).
-For RGBW byteorders, if given only RGB values either as an int or as a tuple, the white value is used instead when the red, green, and blue values are the same. len() \rightarrow int Length of the map '''
+For RGBW byteorders, if given only RGB values either as an int or as a tuple, the white value is used instead when the red, green, and blue values are the same. len() \rightarrow int Length of the map show() \rightarrow None Transmits the color data to the pixels so that they are shown.
+This is done automatically when auto_write '''